.

 SPECIAL DIETARY REQUIREMENTS

-We will be able to accommodate vegans and vegetarians, but not gluten-free diets.
-Food variety and availability in Cuba can be limited and can change unexpectedly day-to-day.
-We can accommodate lactose-free and nut allergy diets.
+We will be able to accommodate vegans, vegetarians, lactose-free and nut allergy diets, but not gluten-free diets.
+Food variety and availability in Cuba can be limited and can change unexpectedly from day to day.

 Project Conditions

 Cuba is a hotspot for biodiversity, with 17% of its lands and 25% of its marine platforms protected.
 The average annual temperature is 79°F (26°C), and the average precipitation is 39 in (978 mm), with most rain occurring during May and June.
-The field site at La Sabina can experience cooler temperatures and more wind at higher elevation.
-Lomas de Banao Ecological Reserve (LBER) is comprised of low, karstic hills in the municipalities of Sancti Spiritus, Fomento and Trinidad, and includes the uppermost part of the Banao and Higuanojo river basins.
+The field site at La Sabina can experience cooler temperatures and more wind at higher elevations.
+Lomas de Banao Ecological Reserve (LBER) comprises low, karstic hills in the Sancti Spiritus, Fomento, and Trinidad municipalities.
+It includes the uppermost part of the Banao and Higuanojo river basins.
 The landscape is one of canyons, valleys, and sinkholes.
 LBER supports 72% (77 species) of Cuba’s breeding resident birds.

 GENERAL CONDITIONS